zaratanDotWorld/choreWheel/docs/development/design-principles.rst

   You can read the original project whitepaper `here <https://bit.ly/mirror-whitepaper>`_.

-Chore Wheel draws influences variously from cognitive science, computer science, electoral theory, economics, cybernetics, and game design, with four top-level design principles:
+Chore Wheel draws influences variously from **cognitive science, computer science, electoral theory, economics, cybernetics, and game design**, with four top-level design principles:

 - No managers or privileged administrative roles
 - Simple and intuitive inputs